maet3608/aprintf/README.md

 In Arduino IDE menu, go to `Sketch -> Include Libray -> Add .ZIP Library...` and then select the zipped library.

-After including it, you can add the include headers to your current sketch with `Sketch -> Include Library -> aprintf`.
+After including it, you can add the include headers to your current sketch with `#include aprintf.h`.

 ## Running examples